mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ### `stores.navigating`

 The object you assign to this property will be the value of the `navigating` store.
-You are free to assign only a partial (what you need in the story)
+You are free to assign only a partial (what you need in the story).

 ```ts
 export const Primary: Story = {